analogdevicesinc/msdk/Examples/MAX78002/SPI/README.md

 ## Description

 This example configures the SPI to send data between the MISO (P0.22) and MOSI (P0.21) pins.
 Connect these two pins together.

 Multiple word sizes (2 through 16 bits) are demonstrated.

 By default, the example performs blocking SPI transactions.
-To switch to non-blocking (asynchronous) transactions, reset the CONTROLLER_SYNC macro to 0 and set the CONTROLLER_ASYNC macro to 1.
-To use DMA transactions, set the DMA macro to 1 instead.
+To switch to non-blocking (asynchronous) transactions, reset the `CONTROLLER_SYNC` macro to 0 and set the `CONTROLLER_ASYNC` macro to 1.
+To use DMA transactions, set the `CONTROLLER_DMA` macro to 1 instead.

-This example also demonstrates the feature to use custom Target Selects that the SPI v2 Driver will automatically assert/deassert during transactions.
-Set the CUSTOM_TARGET macro to 1 to use the custom target.
-To use the default TS pins, set the CUSTOM_TARGET macro to 0 instead.
+This example uses the Target Select Hardware Scheme (driver or application does not assert the TS pins).

 ## Software